 Occidental took a step-by-step approach to their landing page.

-Western States, BB&N, Santa Clara, and Seattle Pacific used a mix of FAQs, video, imagery, and other interesting points to make their landing pages more descriptive without using too much text.
+Western States, Santa Clara, and Seattle Pacific used a mix of FAQs, video, imagery, and other interesting points to make their landing pages more descriptive without using too much text.